equinor/TimeSeriesAnalysis/readme.md

 ### Calling this library from your .NET project

 - create a project in Visual Studio, and
-- import the "TimeSeriesAnalysis" library from nuget
+- import the "TimeSeriesAnalysis" library from NuGet

 ### Working with the code of this repository

 - check out this repository,
 - make sure [NuGet is setup](https://equinor.github.io/TimeSeriesAnalysis/articles/nuget_setup.html) correctly, and
-- all examples are implemented as [unit-tests](/articles/unit_tests.html) using NUNit, try running these to
+- all examples are implemented as [unit-tests](/articles/unit_tests.html) using NUnit, try running these to

 ## Roadmap